We enable our pupils to develop their self-knowledge, self-esteem and self-confidence by teaching:

 - Inviting fire officers to visit Y5 to teach about fire safety

-- Teaching about democratic processes in Y3, 5 and 6.
+- Teaching about democratic processes.

 - Engaging in the local library reading challenge

 We further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures.
 We show this through

 - Most teachers have the Global Teachers Award.

 - Teaching Modern Foreign Languages throughout the school– children share their own language and culture with others as well as learning about new languages and cultures.

 - Our Summer Production – performance relates to political and environmental issues e.g. Brazilian Rainforest, conditions in Africa, pollution and over-fishing.